matanr1/CTFs/Matrix2021/Pwn/valut2/vault2.md

 Your encrypted letter is: O
 Based on: 1820221898
 ```
-  looks like the encryption  based on input_char and random number

-i found Formula to get the encrypted  char `(base_num + input_char  - 0x41) % 26 + 0x41`
+Looks like the encryption based on input_char and random number so I found Formula to get the encrypted  char `(base_num + input_char  - 0x41) % 26 + 0x41`

-If i will found how the base_number generated maybe i will know how to predict what is the next number.
+If i will found how the base_number that generated maybe i will know how to predict what is the next number.
-based on hint from vault 1  `"According to our intelligence the password is 624 digits long."` i google and found this link - https://en.wikipedia.org/wiki/Mersenne_Twister
+Based on hint from vault 1  `"According to our intelligence the password is 624 digits long."` i google and found this link - https://en.wikipedia.org/wiki/Mersenne_Twister.

-based on link above i found how to predict random number - https://github.com/kmyk/mersenne-twister-predictor
+Based on link above i found how to predict random number - https://github.com/kmyk/mersenne-twister-predictor.

-script  to predict the next number -
+Prediction script the next number -
 ```python
 import socket
 import pprint